saudihackron/saudihackron.github.io/_posts/2022-05-21-htb-writeup-bank.md

 ---
 layout: single
-title: Lame - Hack The Box
+title: Bank - Hack The Box
-excerpt: "Bank is a relatively simple machine, however proper web enumeration is key to finding the necessary data for entry.
-There also exists an unintended entry method, which many users find before the correct data is located."
+excerpt: "Bank is a relatively simple machine, however proper web enumeration is key to finding then necessary data for entry.
+There also exists an unintended entry method, which many users finding before the correct data is located."
-date: 2022-05-20
+date: 2022-05-21
 classes: wide
 header:
-  teaser: /assets/images/htb-writeup-bank/bank_logo.png
+  teaser: /assets/images/htb-writeup-bank/bank_logo_png
   teaser_home_page: true
   icon: /assets/images/hackthebox.webp
 categories: